Forms guide • reviewed March 19, 2026

 FAQ

-These are the buying and rollout questions teams usually need answered before project intake forms become dependable enough to standardize across the workflow.
+These are the buying and rollout questions teams usually need answered before project forms become dependable enough to standardize across the workflow.

-What is project intake form software?
+What is project forms software?

 Which teams benefit most from project request management software?